tangxifan/micro_benchmark/docs/source/datasheet/interface/opencores_gpio.rst

 output/bi-directional driver is operating in open-drain or three-state mode.

-.. table:: Table 5.
-Interrupt Enable Register
+.. table:: Interrupt Enable Register

    +------+-------+--------+---------------------------------------------+
    | Bit  | A     | Reset  | Description                                 |